Carnegie Mellon University

 Attendance and holidays/special needs:

 No student may record, tape, or stream any classroom, lab, office hour, or other similar course-related activity without the express written consent of the course instructor, Prof. Koopman.
 Such permission is not normally given.
-If a student believes that he/she is disabled and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation.
+If a student believes that he/she and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation and discuss it in advance with the instructor.

-Students may only use laptops in class to take notes or perform work directly relevant to the lecture as being discussed (for example, looking up a technical term they don't understand -- but not to work on homework even for this class).
+Students may only use laptops or other electronic devices in class to take notes or perform work directly relevant to the lecture as being discussed (for example, looking up a technical term they don't understand -- but not to work on homework even for this class).
 Because laptop use for any other purpose can be highly distracting to other students and the lecturer, students must sit in the back row if they wish to use their laptops in any other manner, including reading e-mail or messaging.
-Students disrupting class (for example by nudging a neighbor to look at their screen) will be asked to turn off their laptop or may be asked to leave the classroom.
+Students disrupting class (for example by nudging a neighbor to look at their screen or distracting other students) will be asked to turn off their laptop or may be asked to leave the classroom.
 Other mobile devices should be turned off during class to similarly minimize distractions.

 No student may reproduce, distribute, post, or upload course materials.
 The course materials are copyrighted by the instructor and are not approved for redistribution (even if they are posted on a web site by the instructor).
 A specific instance of prohibited distribution is uploading course materials to Web-based course material repository services.